Plaka Attractions Walking Tour (Self Guided), Athens

 5) Pandrossou Street Market

-The busy marketplace along the narrow Pandrossou Street is a cluster of nearly one hundred shops.
-Vendors offer almost anything, from postcards to various souvenirs and local mementos.
-The selection is vast, and the quality of merchandise on sale is generally high, including both traditional and locally crafted products.
+A busy marketplace along the narrow Pandrossou Street in Athens is a cluster of nearly one hundred shops.
+Here you can buy almost anything, from postcards to various souvenirs and local mementos.
+The selection is vast, and the quality of merchandise on sale including traditional and locally-crafted goods is generally high.

 Tip: